Mastering Numbers: How to Count in Irish Language

 Understanding the Meaning Behind ‘Slán go fóill’

-Let’s break down this beautiful Irish phrase into its main parts to truly understand its meaning:
+Let’s break down the phrase into its main parts:

 1. Slán